Conviva/conviva-js-script-appanalytics/README.md

 window.apptracker('unsetCustomTags' customTagsToUnset);

 ```
-#### Note:- If your web applicationn has multiple html pages than above complete instructions have to follow for each html page.
+#### Note:- To integrate Conviva App Experience with web applications having multiple HTML pages, add the aforementioned instructions to each HTML page.